mdneuzerling/starfleet/elasticsearch/README.md

 ## How do I install it?

 As always, [the simplest way to install Elasticsearch is through Helm](https://artifacthub.io/packages/helm/elastic/elasticsearch).
 The default values assume a scale of cluster that isn't well-suited to a few Raspberry Pis.
 The `values.yaml` configuration here reduces the memory claim for each pod from 2GB to 512MB.
-It also reduces the number of replicas from 3 to 2.

 With Helm 3: